Sexual harassment: Coping

 The "flirts" were most often the younger single women.
 As a defense mechanism, they pretended to be flattered when they were the targets of sexual comments.
-Consequently, they became perceived as the "embodiment of the female stereotype,... as particularly lacking in potential and were given the fewest opportunities to develop job skills and to establish social and self-identities as miners."
+Consequently, they became perceived as the "embodiment of the female stereotype,... as particularly lacking in potential and were given the fewest opportunities to develop job skills and to establish social and self-identities as miners".

 The "tomboys" were generally single women, but were older than the "flirts".
-They attempted to separate themselves from the female stereotype and focused on their status as coal miners and tried to develop a "thick skin".
+They attempted to separate themselves from the female stereotype and focused on their status as coal miners, and tried to develop a "thick skin".
 They responded to harassment with humor, comebacks, sexual talk of their own, or reciprocation.
 As a result, they were often viewed as sluts or sexually promiscuous and as women who violated the sexual double standard.
 Consequently, they were subjected to intensified and increased harassment by some men.
-It was not clear whether the tomboy strategy resulted in better or worse job assignments.
+It was unclear whether the tomboy strategy led to better or worse job assignments.

-The findings of this study may be applicable to other work settings, including factories, restaurants, offices, and universities.
-The study concludes that individual strategies for coping with sexual harassment are not likely to be effective and may have unexpected negative consequences for the workplace and may even lead to increased sexual harassment.
+The findings of this study may apply to other work settings, including factories, restaurants, offices, and universities.
+The study concludes that individual strategies for coping with sexual harassment are not likely to be effective and may have unexpected negative consequences for the workplace, and may even lead to increased sexual harassment.
 Women who try to deal with sexual harassment on their own, regardless of what they do, seem to be in a no-win situation.
 For example, after an anti-groping device allowing victims to mark their assailants with an invisible ink stamp has been released in Japan, some experts claimed it is wrong to put the onus on the victim.

 Common effects on the victims

+Activist illustration against cat-calling, created as part of the #GantiIlustrasiBeritaKS Remotivi and Wikimedia Indonesia campaign against the ways that Indonesian media portrays the victims of sexual violence.

 Common psychological, academic, professional, financial, and social effects of sexual harassment and retaliation: